KRWG-TV

 KRWG-TV (channel 22) is a PBS member television station in Las Cruces, New Mexico, United States.
-The station is owned by the Regents of New Mexico State University.
-KRWG-TV's studios are located at Milton Hall on the NMSU campus in Las Cruces, and its transmitter is located atop Tortugas Mountain in central Doña Ana County, east of Las Cruces.
-KRWG-TV's signal is relayed on low-power translator stations across southern New Mexico.
+It is owned by the Regents of New Mexico State University (NMSU) alongside NPR member KRWG (90.7 FM).
+The two stations, under the unified brand KRWG Public Media, share studios at Milton Hall on the NMSU campus on McFie Circle in Las Cruces.
+KRWG-TV has transmitters on Tortugas Mountain in central Doña Ana County, east of Las Cruces, and atop the Franklin Mountains in El Paso, Texas.
+KRWG-TV's signal is relayed on translator stations across southern New Mexico.

 KRWG-TV began broadcasting in 1973 as an adjunct to KRWG radio and as a public broadcaster serving southern New Mexico.
 It also complements the NMSU journalism program; students produce a newscast that airs three times a week during the school year, and its other local programming also focuses on regional issues.

 History

 As early as 1963, a year before KRWG (90.7 FM) began broadcasting, New Mexico State University (NMSU) considered establishing a public television station using the channel 12 allotment at Hatch.
 Channel 12 had been put there two years prior when the University of New Mexico was considering establishing a statewide educational network.
 However, NMSU soon found Hatch to be an unviable allocation for serving Las Cruces; the transmitter would have to be north of Las Cruces, to protect KELP-TV in El Paso, Texas, when most antennas were oriented south to El Paso.
 Channel 22 in the ultra high frequency (UHF) band was then assigned to Las Cruces.
 NMSU applied for a station on November 2, 1970, and received a construction permit on April 4, 1972.
 The United States Office of Education provided a $467,513 grant to support the construction of the new station.
 The federal grant primarily went to the facility.
 By that time, NMSU was programming an hour and a half a day on the local cable system in Las Cruces, an expansion of the university closed-circuit TV system which had been in place since 1965.
 In addition, equipment was donated by KOB-TV in Albuquerque and the ABC network.

 While construction on the transmitter facility was completed by December 1972, a shortage of engineers and delays in equipment installation kept the station from debuting for several months.
 KRWG-TV began broadcasting on June 29, 1973; the first weekend on air featured a local talent marathon to dedicate the new station.
 It was the first UHF station on the air between Tucson, Arizona, and Lubbock, Texas, and it was the closest public television station to El Paso until KCOS began in 1978; the cable system in El Paso continued to carry KRWG-TV but dropped KNME-TV from Albuquerque when KCOS debuted.

+In 1985, control of KRWG-TV was passed to the broadcast journalism department at NMSU.
+The original transmitter was replaced in 1991 due to increased unreliability.

+KRWG-TV opened the El Paso transmitter in July 2026.